 Working as a student

-You may need to work in order to meet educational and living expenses or you feel the experience could be a valuable part of your education.
-The skills you obtain from working complement your academic performance and communicate to future employers your ability to succeed in a professional setting.
+You may decide to work while you are a student, either to help with living and learning expenses or to gain additional experience to complement your education.
+The skills you obtain from employment can compliment your academics and communicate to future employers your ability to succeed in a professional environment.

-Studies have shown that students who work do just as well or better academically than non-working students and grades improve as students work more hours per week (up to 20).
+Studies have shown that students who work do just as well if not better academically than non-employed students, and that grades improve as students work up to twenty hours per week.
 In addition, working students are more likely to complete a degree program than non-workers.

 On-campus jobs